Vinnie Vincent Invasion: History

-A tribute album entitled Kiss My Ankh: A Tribute to Vinnie Vincent was released by SplitScreen Entertainment on August 27, 2008.
+A tribute album, entitled Kiss My Ankh: A Tribute to Vinnie Vincent, was released by SplitScreen Entertainment on August 27, 2008.
 The album consists of new recordings of songs from Vincent's careers with Kiss and Vinnie Vincent Invasion.
 Featured artists include Steve Brown of Trixter, Troy Patrick Farrell of White Lion, T.J.
 Racer of Nitro, Sheldon Tarsha of Adler's Appetite, Chris Caffery of Savatage and Trans-Siberian Orchestra, Ryan Roxie of Alice Cooper, and rock and roll comic C.C.
 Banana, who performs a parody of the Kiss song "Unholy" (rewritten as a roast of Danger Danger vocalist Ted Poley).

 In March 2023, Vinnie Vincent announced a listening party for a new studio album titled Judgment Day (Guitarmageddon Pt.
 I), the first under the Vinnie Vincent Invasion name in 35 years, at Starstruck Entertainment Studio in Nashville on May 19–20.
 Although Fleischman was going to be featured as the vocalist of this album, Vincent introduced Scott Board from the bands No Love Lost and Sartori as his new singer, with whom he performed at the listening party.
 Vincent also confirmed that Judgment Day (Guitarmageddon Pt.
 I) could be released towards the end of 2023.
 However, less than a week after Board was revealed as the band's new singer, Vincent said he was "auditioning singers for a new tour and record."
 Faysal Smile was later announced as the new singer on October 20, 2023.
 A month later, Smile posted a video teaser of what appeared to be a new Vinnie Vincent Invasion song on YouTube.

+On December 21, 2025, Vincent announced that the band's new album, and first in 38 years, Judgment Day Guitarmageddon, was finished.
+Planned for release in 2026, the album "will be offered as 'collector singles' only, meaning one title per disc and will be released in pressings of 1000 CDs per song.
+500 units US and 500 units International (per song)."
+Pre-orders of the CD version of the album's lead single "Ride the Serpent" were also taken.
+The recording features Vincent on both guitar and bass, a returning Robert Fleischman on vocals, and Keary Jordan on drums.